th2-net/th2-grpc-service-generator/README.md

 ## Release notes

+### 3.1.11

+* Fix a problem with retry grpc call when a server-side thrown an exception

 ### 3.1.10

-* Fix bug with using incorrect message if message with same name exist in different proto package;
+* Fix a bug which uses an incorrect message, if a message with the same name exists in a different proto package;

 ### 3.1.7